Ostrich leather

 Ostrich leather is the result of tanning skins taken from African ostriches farmed for their feathers, skin and meat.
-The leather is distinctive for its pattern of bumps or vacant quill follicles, ranged across a smooth field in varying densities.
-It requires an intricate, specialised and expensive production process making its aesthetic value costly.
+The leather is distinctive for its pattern of vacant quill follicles, forming bumps ranged across a smooth field in varying densities.
+It requires an intricate, specialised, and expensive production process making its aesthetic value costly.

 Although the first commercial farming began in South Africa in 1850, the industry collapsed after World War I and the drop in demand for the feathers for fashionable hats and military uniforms.
 Other products were marketed, with each success battered by world events and droughts until now, when ostrich skin is globally available and seen as a luxury item in high-end demand.

-Leather came late in the story of ostrich farming but after a tannery was set up onsite, it went on to make an impact in European haute couture and in the US for cowboy boots becoming widespread during the 1970s.
+Ostrich leather began to be produced after ostrich farming was well established but after a tannery was set up onsite, it went on to make an impact in European haute couture and in the US for cowboy boots becoming widespread during the 1970s.
 Demand peaked in the 1980s.
 Availability was artificially limited when ostrich leather was subject to a cartel monopoly through trade sanctions, and single export and distribution channels until the end of apartheid in 1993.
 After that and other factors, the South African government began to export stock allowing other countries to have their own ranches.
 Although wider production resulted in competition and lower prices, Klein Karoo Group remains the leading global producer.

 There were estimated to be just under 500,000 commercially bred ostriches in the world in 2003, with around 350,000 of these in South Africa.
 Ostrich leather is regarded as an exotic leather product alongside crocodile, snake, lizard, camel, emu among others.
 Ostrich skins are the largest in terms of volumes traded in the global exotic skins market.

-The premium strain of ostrich is the "African Black," which originated on the ranches of South Africa through various forms of selective breeding.
+The premium strain of ostrich is the "African Black", which originated on the ranches of South Africa through various forms of selective breeding.